Jeunese/jeunese.github.io/docs/overview.md

 ### UX writing

 Good UX needs good content.
-The right word (UI copy) to accompany the right designs, at the right time, influence how a user engages with a product.
+The right UI copy to accompany the right designs, at the right time, influences how a user engages with a product and their user experience.

 UI copy includes buttons, menu labels, error messages, security notes, T&Cs, inline instructions, tooltips, and any kind of in-product instructions on product usage.
 UI copy speaks to the user and helps them make their journey through the UI as smoothly as possible.